-Note: If you want to run Oracle Service Bus on a managed server in a non-clustered environment, see Chapter 2, "Configuring a Non-Clustered Deployment."
+Note: If you want to run Oracle Service Bus on a Managed Server in a non-clustered environment, see Chapter 2, "Configuring a Non-Clustered Deployment."

 After planning the architecture of your clustered domain, as described in Section 3.2, "Designing a Clustered Deployment," you are ready to set up Oracle Service Bus in a clustered environment.
-To do this, you must configure an administration server and managed servers, and then deploy Oracle Service Bus resources to the servers.
+To do this, you must configure an Admin Server and Managed Servers, and then deploy Oracle Service Bus resources to the servers.
 You also need a router (hardware or software), if you need inbound HTTP load balance functions.
 The persistent configuration for a domain of Oracle WebLogic Server instances and clusters is stored in an XML configuration file (config.xml) in the config directory of the root directory of your Oracle Service Bus domain.